vatnz-dev/sops/docs/enroute/NAK.md

 ### NP TWR

-When online, the NP Procedural Tower service shall be provided by RAN or OCR.
+When NP TWR is offline, the NP Procedural Tower service shall be provided by RAN or OCR.
 If these sectors are offline, NAK may elect to provide the same service, although not mandatory.

 When responsible for NP TWR, RAN may opt to provide a radar approach service, rather than a procedural approach service.